Fort Lauderdale Sexual Abuse Lawyer

 What Are the Benefits of Filing a Civil Action Against My Abuser?

 Whether or not you choose to pursue a civil case based on the abuse you or your child endured is a very personal choice.
-Our Fort Lauderdale personal injury attorneys are here to help you weigh your options and explain what each entails.
+Our Fort Lauderdale personal injury attorneys are here to weigh your options and explain what each entails.
 All of our consultations are completely confidential, and you do not have to move forward with your sexual abuse case if you do not want to do so.

 Some reasons why sexual abuse survivors choose to take civil action, in our experience, include: